olibre/GreatTips/GUTs/README.md

 }
 ```

-* Same implementation has test!
+* The feature use the same implementation as the test!
-* What is the added value of the test?
+* Finally, what is the added value of the test?

 Just test some cases